 "The doctors kept telling us they wouldn't let us go through something if they didn't think a baby was possible," she said.
 "I knew even if it was hard, they wanted what was best for me, my husband, and our future family."

 The specialists used sophisticated technology to thaw her eggs and performed in vitro fertilization (IVF), a fertility treatment that placed a fertilized egg in her uterus.
 Sasha gave birth to Bobby in May 2020.

 "No Single Way to Build a Family"

-The Duke Fertility Center helps couples facing a variety of infertility challenges and offer options like medication, IVF, or artificial insemination.
+The Duke Fertility Center helps couples facing infertility challenges and offers options like medication, IVF, or artificial insemination.
 The clinic also provides nutritional and psychological counseling.